 Raudalen and the surrounding area are good for off-piste skiing - the area is famous for its snow condition and powder.
 However, always remember to consider the avalanche risk and have proper equipment when free skiing/off-piste skiing.
 If you do not know the area; always ski with a local or hire a guide.

 Free skiing/off-piste skiing is always at your own risk and responsibility.
-Skiing outside the groomed pistes of Beitostølen Ski centre or Alpine Centre is also considered free skiing/off-piste skiing and at your own risk.
+Skiing outside the groomed pistes of Beitostølen Ski center or Alpine center is also considered free skiing/off-piste skiing and at your own risk.

 Winter without skis